The 4 profit modes

 2. Effective EV Profit: expected performance (pink curve)

-The pink curve is the most realistic curve we've managed to build to date, and as far as we know no other tracker currently offers it.
+The pink curve is the most realistic curve we've managed to build to date, and as far as we know no other tracker offers it today.

 It shows what you should have won given your skill level (CEV) and the multipliers you were statistically expected to hit over your played volume.

-To understand why it matters, you need to grasp the concept of effective rake.
+To understand why it matters, you have to go through the concept of effective rake.

 Effective rake

-Let's take a random room: Unibet.
-The x2500 drops on average once every 100,000 games.
-The presence of these huge multipliers may seem trivial, but it's actually far from it.
+Let's take a room at random: Unibet.
+The x2500 drops there on average once every 100,000 Spins.
+The presence of these big multipliers may seem trivial, but it's actually far from it.
 It has a real negative impact on your long-term earnings.

-Indeed, take the x2500 on Unibet for example: even playing 100,000 games, you only have a 66% chance of having hit it at least once, meaning a 34% chance of not having hit it at all.
+Indeed, for the x2500 on Unibet for example, even playing 100,000 Spins, you only have a 63% chance of having hit it at least once, and therefore a 37% chance of never having had it.

 On a smaller volume, you'll almost never hit it.

-The effective rake is your rake recalculated with the multipliers you were statistically expected to hit over your played volume, rather than over an infinite volume.
+The effective rake is your rake recalculated with the multipliers you were statistically expected to hit over your played volume, and not over an infinite volume.
 The lower your volume, the higher your effective rake.

-The pink Effective EV Profit curve takes this aspect into account (on top of your skill level, i.e. your CEV) to give you a fair and clear estimate of what "you should have won" over your played volume.
+The pink Effective EV Profit curve takes this aspect into account (on top of your skill level, i.e. your CEV) to give you an accurate and clear estimate of what "you should have won" over your played volume.

 3. The other two modes: EV Profit and EV Multi Profit

-The two remaining modes have their uses, but they're more technical and reading them day-to-day can muddy your understanding.
-We'll introduce them here briefly, and come back to them in detail in the chapter on the Bankroll curve.
+The two remaining modes have their uses, but they're more technical and reading them day-to-day can blur your understanding.
+We'll introduce them here in a few words, and come back to them in detail in the chapter on the bankroll curve.

 EV Profit (purple curve): your theoretical long-term profit based on your CEV and the average multiplier distribution of your room.
 It completely ignores the multis you did or didn't hit, and projects what you'd win over an infinite volume.

-EV Profit therefore differs from Effective EV Profit by not taking into account the fact that the rarity of large multipliers (x2500, etc.) affects your earnings.
+EV Profit therefore differs from Effective EV Profit in that it doesn't take into account the fact that the rarity of big multipliers (x2500, etc.) affects your earnings.

 A concrete example